corneliana/all-in-one/Internet/3 - Cloud Computing/AWS/AWS Overview.md

 ### Lambda
 For tasks that don't need a dedicated computer running all the time.
 It's like having robots wake up, perform a task quickly, and go back to sleep without worrying about the electricity bill.

+### API Gateway
+A centralized server that manages, secures, and optimizes communication between clients and backend services in a microservices architecture.

+Microservices: an architectural approach where a software application is composed of small, independently deployable services that are organized around specific business capabilities and communicate with each other through well-defined APIs.

 ## Quiz